swcarpentry-ja/carpentries-coc/topic_folders/governance/executive-council-officers.md

 * Ensure that an up-to-date report on the status of accounts can be given at each Council meeting.
 * Maintain open lines of communication with the Executive Director and the fiscal sponsor.

-Practical information for the Treasurer role can be found in a [Google Doc](https://docs.google.com/document/d/1i7BX7PEU9kF3fNLh7aD3qD0Ro3bKwdIzqL9UoglGZTc/edit?usp=sharing).
+Practical information for the Treasurer role can be found in a [private document](https://docs.google.com/document/d/1i7BX7PEU9kF3fNLh7aD3qD0Ro3bKwdIzqL9UoglGZTc/edit?usp=sharing).

 <sup>*</sup>Access to this link is restricted to Executive Council members.